Why Building Muscle Is More Important Than Cardio After 50

 Think of Muscle as Your Retirement Savings

-Here’s the analogy I give my clients:
+Here’s an analogy I share with my clients:

 Building muscle after 50 is like putting money into your health retirement account.